-- Promote good behaviour and a sense of responsibility and belonging. - Provide a safe, secure and friendly environment for all members of the School community. - Record and challenge poor attendance and punctuality. - Ensure that students know what equipment they will need for each lesson. - Set out clear guidance on uniform.
+- Promote good behaviour and a sense of responsibility and belonging. - Be committed to trauma informed practice and to providing a safe, secure and friendly environment for all members of the School community. - Record and challenge poor attendance and punctuality. - Ensure that students know what equipment they will need for each lesson. - Set out clear guidance on uniform. - Promote respect for sexual, cultural, racial and community diversity. - Promote student well-being and communicate via our website and other means to establish good mental health habits and routines.